albert-queralto/analysis_energy_prices/README.md

 of a practice exercise for the class *Tipologia i cicle de vida de les dades* from the *Master in Data Science* of the *Universitat Oberta de Catalunya*.

-The exercise consisted in analyzing data using R language from different sources: AEMET's API dataset (Agencia Estatal de Meteorologia) and together with ESIOS dataset (Operador del Sistema de Red Eléctrica)*.
+The exercise consisted in analyzing data using R language from different sources: *AEMET*'s API dataset (Agencia Estatal de Meteorologia) and together with *ESIOS* dataset (Operador del Sistema de Red Eléctrica).

 **Disclaimer:** Express consent has been given by *Red Eléctrica de España*, the source and propietary of the data, to perform this exercise and under no